EcoJulia/EcoSISTEM.jl/CONTRIBUTING.md

-# Contributing to Simulation.jl
+# Contributing to EcoSISTEM.jl

-Thanks for contributing to Simulation.jl!
+Thanks for contributing to EcoSISTEM.jl!
 Please read the below on how best to make progress on this project.

 ## Pull Request Process

-1. Please branch from within ScottishCovidResponse/Simulation.jl
+1. Please branch from within ScottishCovidResponse/EcoSISTEM.jl

    - Please **don't** fork this repository to your own github.com/username or other organisation.

 2. Read the issues and choose/be assigned an appropriate issue.
-This is likely to be either a `Starter issue` or one assigned by chatting in `zulip/Simulation.jl`.
+This is likely to be either a `Starter issue` or one assigned by chatting in `zulip/EcoSISTEM.jl`.

 3. Name the branch `username/featurename` and have fun!